 The first shop opened in 1955 in Des Plaines, Illinois, to resounding success, and the organization became the McDonald's Corporation.
 Six years later Kroc bought out the founding brothers for $2.7 million.
 By 1965, there were more than 700 sites across the United States, following Kroc's innovative franchising model of granting a franchisee the right to only one store location at a time, thus retaining the ability to exert control over the franchises and maintain uniformity of service and quality.

 Kroc established strictly standardized operations for all McDonald's franchises that included portion sizes and food preparation, packaging and ingredients.
 Customer service standards were also high, although franchisees were allowed to decide how to market their businesses.

-It wasn't long before McDonald's caught on in other countries -- by 2003, the corporation held more than 31,000 sites in 119 countries around the world.
+It wasn't long before McDonald's caught on in other countries, and by 2003, the corporation held more than 31,000 sites in 119 countries around the world.
 About 47 million people were being served every day, and sales were at a hefty $17 billion.